chrismonit/SubRecon/README.md

 Tree estimated with RAxML 8, using WAG model.
 Rooted on branch of interest: that leading to the Colobinae.

 ## Compiling from source
+SubRecon requires Java Development Kit v1.8 or higher to compile.

 First clone or download this git repository and then compile using Apache Ant (http://ant.apache.org/).

   e.g. on Unix/Linux system: